FC Dynamo Kyiv: The Lobanovskyi team: 1973–1988

 After the triumph of 1975, a certain decline in Dynamo's game began, which lasted until 1985.
 The team continued to win Soviet trophies, but there was no breakthrough in the game.
 In addition, constant failures in European cups continued.
 In 1983, Valeriy Lobanovskyi, appointed head coach of the Soviet Union national football team, left Dynamo and returned to the club in 1984.
 The new "Lobanovskyi team" confirms its international class: Dynamo won the 1985–86 UEFA Cup Winners' Cup for the second time, and almost the entire Dynamo team as the USSR national team played at the 1986 FIFA World Cup and the 1988 European Championship, where it became the vice-champion of Europe.
-Ihor Belanov was the second Dynamo player to win the 1986 Ballon d'Or (Golden Ball).
+In 1986 Ihor Belanov became the second Dynamo player to win the Ballon d'Or.

 The Dynamo's list of players that became holders of the 1986 European Cup Winners' Cup: